philterd/philter/docs/docs/redaction/contexts.md

 ### Viewing Your Context Inventory

 The main table on the Contexts page lists all the contexts you have created.
 You can quickly see the name of each context and perform administrative actions.
+Every new user starts with a context named `default`, created automatically; you can use it, edit its settings, or delete it like any other.

 ### Creating a New Context

 1.  **Initiate Creation**: Click the **New Context** button at the top of the table.
 2.  **Assign a Name**: Enter a descriptive **Context Name** (e.g., `Clinical-Trial-Alpha` or `HR-Records-2023`).
-Context names are **globally unique**—if another user has already created a context with the same name, creation is rejected.
+Context names are **unique per user**—you cannot have two contexts with the same name, but a name you use does not prevent another user from using the same name.
 3.  **Enable Entity Type Disambiguation (Optional)**: Check the **Enable entity type disambiguation** checkbox to improve entity type accuracy across the context.
 4.  **Enable the Redaction Ledger (Optional)**: Check the **Enable the redaction ledger** checkbox to record a [redaction ledger](ledgers.md) for redactions performed in this context.
 This option is unchecked by default.
 5.  **Finalize**: Click **Save**.
 This context is now available to be selected during document uploads or API calls.